mnkth01a/mnkth01a.github.io/README.md

 Includes this readme file, .gitignore, and MIT license.

-## Usage:
+## Usage

-+ Testing of full stack website projects.<br />
++ Testing of full stack website projects.
 + Veiwing on different platforms and browsers.
 + Allows visual verification of structure, styling, and interactiveness. { I think I just made up a new word.  😃 }

-### This repository is used for testing different web development projects, and is subject to drastic changes.
+### This repository is used for testing different web development projects, and is subject to drastic changes